ambailey7/CS412-NP-Complete-Project/README.md

 ## Approximate Solution
 The input is exactly the same as the exact solution.
 It will run 100 iterations of the hill climbing algorithm to find the shortest possible solution.

+## Running Test Cases
+In both the exact and approximate solution folders, there exists a run_test_case.sh file.
+Each file will run the corresponding solution with the provided test cases.
+Any added test cases must be in the form "test_case#.txt" where the '#' is a new number.